Danny Guthrie: Oakengates Athletic

 After being released by Rovers at the end of the season, Guthrie rejected offers from Championship and League One clubs as he wanted to play abroad.
 After reaching an agreement with Indonesian Liga club, Mitra Kukar, he signed for Oakengates Athletic to keep his fitness.
 He left the club in January, signing for Mitra Kukar ahead of the 2018 Indonesian Liga.

 Mitra Kukar

 On 4 January 2018, he joined Indonesian Liga club, Mitra Kukar.

 Walsall

 On 11 July 2019, Guthrie returned to English football to sign for League Two club Walsall.
 On 1 February 2021, he left the club by mutual consent.

 Fram

 On 4 May 2021, Guthrie joined Icelandic 1. deild karla side Fram for the 2021 season.
 He played 17 matches during the 2021 season, helping them win the league and promotion to the Úrvalsdeild karla.

 International career

 At international level, Guthrie represented the England under-16 national team.
+He made four appearances, scoring once for the England under-17 side in 2003, playing in the Nordic Cup.